easymeets/easy-meets-docs/docs/components.md

 - It also defines a `styles` object that contains styles for the container and the cards.

 In summary, this component displays a stack of cards that can be swiped left or right, and it shows a toast message depending on the direction of the swipe.

+## SearchBarStatic

+The `SearchComponent` maintains two pieces of state: `searchQuery` and `results`. `searchQuery` is the current text in the search bar, and `results` is an array of search results.

+The `onChangeSearch` function is called whenever the text in the search bar changes.
+It updates `searchQuery` with the new text.
+If the new text is an empty string, it clears the search results.
+Otherwise, it filters the `places` array to include only places that contain the new text, takes the first 5 results, and sets `results` to these new results.

+The `SearchComponent` renders a `Searchbar` and a list of search results.
+The `Searchbar`'s `onChangeText` prop is set to `onChangeSearch`, so `onChangeSearch` is called whenever the text in the search bar changes.
+The `value` prop is set to `searchQuery`, so the text in the search bar reflects the current search query.

+The search results are rendered as `List.Item` components.
+Each `List.Item` displays a search result and logs the result to the console when pressed.